We compare what's there to find the best deals for you.

 London to Barcelona flights are cheap and frequent.
 British Airways and Vueling fly from Heathrow, Gatwick and Luton to Barcelona Airport (BCN) – officially known as Barcelona-El Prat, which is just outside the city.
 Ryanair flies to Barcelona Airport from Stansted, and easyJet runs cheap flights to Barcelona from Luton, Gatwick and Southend.

-There are also regular direct flights to Barcelona from Manchester and other UK cities, including Edinburgh, Birmingham, Leeds, Bristol and many more.
+There are also regular direct flights to Barcelona from Manchester and other UK cities, including Edinburgh, Birmingham, Liverpool, Glasgow, Leeds and Bristol.

-With so many options, it's easy to bag a great deal if you compare and book your 2016 Barcelona flight in advance or (if you’re uber-organised) for 2017.
+With so many options, it's easy to bag a great deal if you compare and book your 2017 Barcelona flight in advance.

 It’s wise to organise airport transfers too.
 Find out how to get from the airport to the city on our how to get around Barcelona page.